icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 # The bashrc

-The user enviroment configurationsration (for bash sessions) are stored in the file
+The user enviroment configurations (for bash sessions) are stored in the file

 `~/.bashrc_iCub`